Ford Fiesta ST hatchback review

 - Engine not as characterful as before

 There's plenty of choice if you want an exciting small hatchback that's great fun to drive on British roads.
-The Ford Fiesta ST has arguably become the most well-known but it faces stiff competition from the Hyundai i20 N, Volkswagen Polo GTI, MINI Hatchback and Suzuki Swift Sport.
+The Ford Fiesta ST has arguably become the most well-known but it faces stiff competition from the Hyundai i20 N, Volkswagen Polo GTI, MINI Cooper S and Suzuki Swift Sport.

 This third version of the Fiesta ST represents considerable evolution thanks to a high-tech 1.5-litre three-cylinder turbocharged petrol engine that's smaller than those in previous models but no less mighty.
 Its 197bhp is delivered with character and gets the ST from 0-62mph in just 6.5 seconds - quick enough to see off most other traffic.

 Ford has also ensured that the Fiesta ST won't empty its owners' bank accounts.
-The engine can shut down one of its cylinders under light loads to help save fuel and return over 40mpg.
+The engine can shut down one of its cylinders under light loads to help save fuel and return around 40mpg if driven with restraint.
 Pick up the pace and more clever software can allow the driver to 'flat shift' the short-throw manual gearbox, changing gear without coming off the throttle.
 Ford's Performance Pack includes launch control, a limited-slip differential for improved traction and gear shift lights.

 More reviews

-A Performance Edition version is also offered, adding lightweight alloy wheels and coilover suspension that can be adjusted by the owner.
-It's finished in Azura Blue paint to help it stand out, and costs around £2,500 extra.
+Several special editions, including one called the Performance Edition, have been previously offered, adding lightweight alloy wheels and coilover suspension that can be adjusted by the owner.
+The Performance Edition was finished in Azura Blue paint to help it stand out, and cost around £2,500 extra.
 For most owners, the standard ST represents better value, but the Performance Edition is better suited to track driving and should hold its value better than an ST modified by its owner.

 The Fiesta ST doesn’t give much cause for complaint, but those who value pliant suspension and relaxed cruising may find it slightly too firm, especially over rougher surfaces.
 While the car’s sporty suspension actually does a fine job of keeping the driver in control over undulating roads, ride quality does suffer slightly even in the most relaxed driving mode.

 If you don’t mind a harder, less relaxed edge to your motoring experience though, the Ford Fiesta ST is one of the best cars in its class.
 It’s more fun to drive than the Volkswagen Polo GTI, faster and more engaging than the latest Suzuki Swift Sport.
 Its closest rival is the Hyundai i20 N, which has even more go-faster tech but a slightly less playful feel.
-The decision is likely to come down to preference.
+The decision is likely to come down to preference or indeed availability.
+At the time of writing, the Fiesta range isn’t open for new orders as Ford struggles with demand and material shortages.

 For a more detailed look at the Ford Fiesta ST, read on for the rest of our in-depth review.